KazumeNishidate/Infect-CA/README.md

   gets infected and stays at the place.
 The health point of the walker becomes -n, say -10.

-- The health point of the infected walker was added by one at each CA time step.
-When the health point becomes -1, it becomes a healthy walker and start to walk around the system.
+- The infected walker's health point was added by one at each CA time step.
+  When the health point becomes -1, it becomes a healthy walker and starts to walk around the system.

 [1] K. Nishidate, M. Baba, and R.J.
 Gaylord.
 Cellular automaton model for random walkers.
 Phys.
 Rev. Lett., 77:1675–1678,